 The one-bite rule does not give a pet owner a free pass the first time a dog bites, but instead, it places the burden of proving negligence on the personal injury victim.
 An experienced Texas dog bite attorney will compile evidence on your behalf, making a compelling case for your full compensation and hold the dog owner accountable.

-What Types of Injuries Occur In Dog Attacks In El Paso?
+What Types of Injuries Occur in Dog Bites and Animal Attacks in El Paso?

 - Punctures, lacerations, and abrasions